 About the ingredients:

 An infusion is just like making a cup of herbal tea (a proper cup of herbal tea that is not made from a dried up old bag of dust).
 You place your choice of herbs in a tea pot (or cup) and pour boiling water over the herbs (make sure the water is ‘spring water’ and not from the tap to avoid contaminating the cream).
 One heaped teaspoon (double the amount if using fresh material rather than dried) to 175ml of water is a standard therapeutic infusion.
 If using a cup, make sure you cover it to keep the volatile oils from escaping with the steam.
-Leave to steep for 10 minutes, and strain before use (any little bits of plant material will contaminate the cream).
+Leave to steep for 10 minutes, and strain before use (any little bits of plant material will contaminate the cream so ensure it is fine strainer).

 Carrier Oils (base oils)

 These are cold pressed from the fruit nut or seed of a plant, for example olive (fruit), almond (nut) or sunflower (seed).
-Make sure you use good quality oil that has not been refined, as the refinement process will have destroyed many of the nutritious qualities of the oil.
+Make sure you use good quality organic oil that has not been refined, as the refinement process will have destroyed many of the nutritious qualities of the oil.
+However, you might choose to use a refined oil if the smell is not to your taste, they can be quite strong for example coconut or avocado.

 These are some of my favourite base oils to use on the face: